Canobie Lake Park has maintained the highest standards of family entertainment for over 100 years!

 In 1943, the owner passed away leaving Canobie Lake Park to his wife and son.
 They continued to operate the Park until 1957 when a fire, a robbery, a hurricane, and the decline of the Big-Band Era proved to be too overwhelming.

 At a time when the more than 2,000 roller coasters in the United States had dwindled down to about 200, three close friends from New Jersey purchased the Park in March of 1958.
-Under this new ownership, Canobie Lake Park began to grow.
-With a small staff, the owners themselves began to renovate the Park, including pouring the hot top to create the paved midway you see today.
+Under this new ownership, Canobie Lake Park began to grow and expand its footprint.
+With a small staff, the owners themselves began to renovate the Park, including pouring the hot top through various unused pathways to create the vast paved midway you see meandering throughout the greenery today.
 They introduced new rides, games, and concessionaires and gave Canobie Lake Park the leading edge to still maintain, over 100 years later…New England’s Best Family Value!